Sindur Khela: Criticism

-The ritual has been criticized in the recent times for multiple reasons.
-The ritual has been criticized as non-inclusive in character because the participation in the ritual is strictly limited to married women only.
-In 2017, The Times of India initiated an Internet video campaign featuring Rituparna Sengupta, that called for participation of single women, widows, divorcees, transgenders, lesbians and sex workers in Sindur Khela.

 The ritual has been criticized by Taslima Nasrin for being patriarchal in nature, because of the over emphasis on the married status of the goddess as well as the women.
 Bengali Hindu girls grow up seeing the married ladies in their family participate in the playful ritual, which creates among them a sense of life being incomplete without getting married.
 Critics feel that this can create a regressive impact on young women.

 In popular culture

 Every year, the Kolkata-based celebrities including the Tollywood actresses engage in Sindur Khela at the Manicktalla Chaltabagan Lohapatty puja pandal in north central Kolkata.
 Sindur Khela is a colourful, vibrant and spectacular ritual and so it has been the focus of Indian films.
 Some films and soaps have been titled in the name of the ritual.